The Castle of Pavarolo

 Today only big round river stones, constituting the basis of the south-west corner and perhaps residual of an even more antico castelliere, remember these eras.

-A later document by the 1235 mentions the alliance of the City of Chieri with the Baron of Pavarolo.
+A later document of 1235 mentions the alliance of City of Chieri with the Baron of Pavarolo.